strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/authentication.md

 To achieve this, in the `/client` folder of the [FoodAdvisor](https://github.com/strapi/foodadvisor) project, you could create a `pages/auth/login.js` file that contains the following example code.
 Highlighted lines show the request sent to the `/auth/local` route provided by Strapi's Users & Permissions plugin:

+This file uses the formik package - install it using `yarn add formik` and restart the dev server.

 ```jsx title="/client/pages/auth/login.js" {21-27}

 import React from 'react';